Did you know that not only can an abacus help a child with math, but your child can also have fun schooling with the abacus?

 That’s more of a toy and can’t be effectively used for calculations any more complex than addition and subtraction.
 An abacus is an ancient calculator that has been used for thousands of years.
 It is still in use today, especially in Asia and the Middle East.
-The word “abacus” originally comes from the Greek word “abax” for “counting board”.
+The word abacus originally comes from the Greek word abax for “counting board”.
 The Greeks used boards with sand on them to draw out their equations.
 The Romans used boards with grooves and beads or rocks.
-The Abacus we are more familiar with originated in Asia.
+The abacus we are more familiar with originated in Asia.

 The Chinese abacus has 7 beads on each rod, with 2 on the top and 5 on the bottom, separated by one horizontal beam.

 Start with addition and subtraction and then give multiplication and division a try.
-You may find your visual learners memorizing the patterns each number makes.
-Once this starts happening, they may be able to “use” the abacus in their mind.
-Here is a handy, step-by-step lesson plan designed for Grades 4 to 6, complete with worksheets.
+You may find your child memorizing the patterns each number makes.
+Once this starts happening, they may be able to use the abacus in their mind.
+Here is a handy, step-by step abacus lesson plan designed for Grades 4 to 6, complete with worksheets.
 (Please note it’s on the wayback machine since PBS has taken it down from its website, but you can still download the worksheets).

 Love, Luck &

 Please note: This article was originally published in April 2013 and has been revamped and updated for accuracy and comprehensiveness.